-If you are like most writers I know, you struggle to find time to write, especially if you are trying to build author platform.
-When life doesn’t get in the way, you spend precious writing hours on blogging, social media and general promotion—so you can produce a successful book.
+If you are like most writers I know, you struggle to find time to write, especially if you are trying to build an author platform.
+When life doesn’t get in the way, you spend precious writing hours on blogging, social media, and general promotion—so you can produce a successful book.
 But your manuscript remains unwritten.

 For this reason, many aspiring and published authors consider giving up their blogs.
 That time spent might be better spent writing a book, right?